 The $250/kW Smart Inverter Rebate allows large installations that qualify to receive a $250 rebate per each kilowatt installed.
 Qualifying installations are generally those in Ameren territory with a peak demand of over 150 kW, or in ComEd territory with a peak demand more than 100 kW.
 These installations are required to use smart inverter technology, to make the utility able to facilitate grid reliability.

 Missouri farmers and agribusiness owners in Ameren territory can take advantage of the Ameren Missouri rebate.
 This direct cash rebate allows the solar array owner to reclaim $0.25/watt for systems under 150 kW.
 This rebate is available until December 31, 2023.
 Click here to read more about the Ameren Missouri $0.25/watt rebate.

-StraightUp Solar has installed solar arrays on a wide variety of farms and agribusinesses.
+At StraightUp Solar, our solar installers for agriculture have placed arrays on a wide variety of farms and agribusinesses.
 Call us at 844-97-SOLAR today or email firstname.lastname@example.org and let us know that you are a farmer interested in receiving a FREE, no-obligation solar assessment from us!